Baltic Klint: Geography

 The Baltic Klint extends approximately 1200 km from the island of Öland in Sweden through the continental shelf and the Estonian islands of Osmussaar and Suur-Pakri to Paldiski, then along the southern shore of the Gulf of Finland and Neva River to the area south of Lake Ladoga in Russia, where it disappears under younger sedimentary deposits.

 The cliff reaches 55.6 m above sea level at its highest at Ontika, Kohtla Parish, Ida-Viru County of Estonia.
 It is cut by numerous rivers (including the Narva, Luga, Izhora and the Tosna), many of which form waterfalls and rapids.
-The Valaste Waterfall (in Kohtla Parish) with a drop of 25 m is the highest.
+Valaste Falls (in Kohtla Parish) with a drop of 25 m is the highest.

 In Öland and Gotland a series of sea stacks known as rauks exist along the klint.
 In the case of Gotland, rauks are formed in limestone representing reefs that existed in the Silurian epoch.
 As waves batter against limestone cliffs, pre-existing vertical fractures begin to erode and widen.
 Eventually this leads to the formation of caves that merge with the remaining central rockmass, becoming a rauk.
 Areas with particularly high concentrations of rauks are Fårö in northern Gotland and Byrum in northwestern Öland.
 While some rauks occur next to, or as part of cliffs, some have a more tenuous relation to the cliff and some lack a relation altogether.